someodd/waffle/README.md

 ## Tests

-Tests are currently just `doctest`, but you can run with `cabal test`.
+Tests are currently just [doctest](https://hackage.haskell.org/package/doctest), but you can run with `cabal test`.